 The Good and the Beautiful's Language Arts & Literature courses are available for Level Pre-K through Level Eight, but this review is of the courses for Levels One, Two, Three, Six, and Seven, although it mentions other courses for context.
 I review the first three levels, Levels Four and Five, and Level Eight separately because they function differently than the levels reviewed here.
-(You can read my individual reviews for Level Pre-K, Level K Primer, Level K, Level Four, and the Level Eight Book Studies.)
+(You can read my individual reviews for Preschool, Level Kindergarten Prep, Level K, Levels Four and Five, and the Level Eight Book Studies.)

 Level One through Level Five are available as free downloads, while downloads of the course sets for Levels Six and Seven are only $20 each.
 You can also order printed resources for all levels.
 This sounds like there has to be a catch, but there isn't.
 You do need to print out many pages if you buy the digital files, so you might prefer to buy some of the printed resources.

 Revised editions of these three courses will be available on the following schedule:

 Level Three: New edition will be released in the summer of 2023

 Levels Six and Seven: New editions planned, but for 2023 or later

 The Good and the Beautiful's (TGTB) courses for language arts and literature are challenging, so you might use a level that is below a child’s grade level.
 You can use the free, online placement assessment to determine the correct starting point for each child.

 These courses cover more than language arts.
 In addition to teaching reading, spelling, composition, grammar, vocabulary, and literature, they also teach art and geography.
 (Geography is taught in Level Two and above).
 Courses up through Level Three include complete phonics and reading instruction.
 After that, reading instruction reviews phonics, but it concentrates more on literature and reading skills.